 The ASU is effective for the Bank in January 2019 under a retrospective or a modified retrospective approach.
-Early adoption is permitted.
 Since this ASU only permits reclassification within shareholders' equity, adoption of this ASU will not have a material impact on the Bank's financial condition.